Color Rendering Index

 Other Ways to Measure Color Rendering

-Aside from CRI, another common way of measuring light is by correlated color temperature (CCT).
+Aside from CRI, another common way of measuring light quality is by correlated color temperature (CCT).
 CCT is a form of measuring a light source using Kelvin (K) temperature.
 Kelvin temperature specifies the warmth or coolness of a color’s appearance.
 A low Kelvin temperature will be softer and warmer, while a higher Kelvin temperature will be cool light.
 For example, 3000K is considered warm white because it falls more toward the yellow end of the white-light spectrum and is typically used to instill comfort (often used in homes and restaurants).
 4000K can be considered neutral white and is one of the most popular Kelvin temperatures for LED sports lighting.
 Lastly, 5700K, or cool white, falls close to the blue end of the white-light spectrum and offers a crisp and clean color often compared to daylight.

 While CCT classification of a light source gives an overall positive representation of the appearance of a lamp, this is not always the case.
 Two lamps may have the same CCT, but when used for their intended purpose, the colors are not the same.
 This is because it is rare that a color is made up of just one solid, defined color.
 More likely than not, the application will have many colors and shades.
 Therefore, something with the same CCT can result in different results.